CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 The keys will be generated and saved to the **same folder in which the application resides**.

 !!!
 Note
-    * If you lose or forget your secret key or the password to it, you will be unable to decrypt the files.
+    * If you lose or forget your secret key or the password, you will be unable to decrypt the files.
     * Do not share your secret key or your password.
     * You need to **create your keys only once** and use them for all your encryption needs, but you can of course, choose to generate separate keys for encryption as you wish.